Des choses étranges tombent du ciel

 Super Zeppelin.

 Evidence, as of venturing airship visitors from other worlds, seems abundant.
-In 1859 Dr. Lescarbault, an amateur astronomer of Orgeres, France, announced that March 26, he had seen a "strange body of planetary size cross the sun."
+In en Dr. Lescarbault, an amateur astronomer of Orgeres, France, announced that March 26, he had seen a "strange body of planetary size cross the sun."
 He wrote to Leverrier, the astronomer, who hastened to Oregres and "satisfied himself as to the substantial accuracy of the reported observation."

 Log of Lady of Lake.